-6.1.1.
-Key Pair Generation
+6.1.1 Key pair generation

-6.1.1.1.
-CA Key Pair Generation
+6.1.1.1 CA Key Pair Generation

-For Root CA Key Pairs created after the Effective Date that are either (i) used as Root CA Key Pairs or (ii) Key Pairs generated for a subordinate CA that is not the operator of the Root CA or an Affiliate of the Root CA, the CA SHALL:
+For Root CA Key Pairs created after the Effective Date that are either (i) used as Root CA Key Pairs or (ii) Key Pairs generated for a subordinate CA that is not part of the operator of same TSP as the Root CA or an Affiliate of the Root CA same TSP, the CA SHALL:

-1. prepare and follow a Key Generation Script,

-2. have a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process, and

-3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.
+- 1. prepare and follow a Key Generation Script, - 2. have a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process, and - 3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.

-For other CA Key Pairs created after the Effective Date that are for the operator of the Root CA or an Affiliate of the Root CA, the CA SHOULD:
+For other CA Key Pairs created after the Effective Date that are for the operator of TSP that operates the Root CA or an Affiliate of the Root CA that TSP, the CA SHOULD:

-1. prepare and follow a Key Generation Script and

-2. have a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process.
+- 1. prepare and follow a Key Generation Script and - 2. have a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process.